Waldameer & Water World: Awards

+General

-In 1996, National Amusement Park Historical Association (NAPHA) recognized Waldameer's 100th operating season.
+In 1996, the National Amusement Park Historical Association (NAPHA) recognized Waldameer's 100th operating season with a special plaque and ceremony.
 In 2008, Paul Nelson was named "Person of the Year" by Amusement Today.
+In 2021, NAPHA recognized Waldameer's 125th operating season with a commemorative plaque, and ACE Western Pennsylvania recognized then-park manager Steve Gorman with the "Industry Appreciation Award".

+In 2024, Nelson posthumously received the "Legend Award" in the Golden Ticket Awards.

+Ravine Flyer II

-That same year, Ravine Flyer II was named "Best New Ride" in Amusement Todays Golden Ticket Awards, and was ranked the 11th best wooden coaster in the world.
-It has remained in the top 10 best wooden coasters in the world every year since 2009, peaking at number five in 2016.
+In 2008, Ravine Flyer II was named "Best New Ride" in Amusement Today's Golden Ticket Awards, and was ranked the 11th best wooden coaster in the world.
+It has remained in Amusement Today's top 10 best wooden coasters list every year since 2009, peaking at number five in 2016.

-In 2021, NAPHA recognized Waldameer's 125th operating season with a commemorative plaque, and ACE Western Pennsylvania recognized then-park manager Steve Gorman with the Industry Appreciation Award.
-In 2024, Nelson posthumously received the Legend award in the Golden Ticket Awards.
-In 2025, Ravine Flyer II was awarded the title of second-best wooden coaster and fourth-best coaster overall in the United States by the USA Today 10 Best Awards.
+In 2025, Ravine Flyer II was voted the title of second-best wooden coaster and fourth-best coaster overall in the United States by the USA Today 10 Best Awards.
+In 2026, it was voted the title of second-best wooden coaster and fifth-best coaster overall in the United States in the same awards.

+Other rides

-Waldameer's two Bill Tracy dark rides, Whacky Shack and Pirate's Cove, have won numerous dark ride awards from DAFE.org.
-Both attractions have consistently been ranked in the top 10 for their respective categories, Classic Dark Ride and Walkthrough.
-In 2023, the Rocket Blast water coaster slide won Best New Water Park Ride of 2023 in the Golden Ticket Awards.
+Waldameer's two Bill Tracy dark rides, Whacky Shack and Pirate's Cove, have won numerous dark ride awards from Dark Attraction and Funhouse Enthusiasts (DAFE).
+Both attractions have consistently been ranked in DAFE's top 10 for their respective categories, Classic Dark Ride and Walkthrough.
+In 2023, the Rocket Blast water coaster slide won "Best New Water Park Ride" in the Golden Ticket Awards.